 Children need to live within the safe confines of rules.
 Understanding their boundaries gives a child the solid footing to explore and experiment their world.

 Respect for your expectations and guidelines surrounding behavior and consideration for yourself and other people and their belongings need to be gently encouraged from infancy.

 Explain why you have rules and use simple language which they can understand.

 Magic of reading

-Reading books to kids from an early age not only imparts knowledge but it is a powerful bonding tool which they will remember for the rest of their lives, says Reach Out and Read.
+Reading books to kids from an early age not only imparts knowledge but it is a powerful bonding tool that they will remember for the rest of their lives, says Reach Out and Read.

 Rituals and traditions

 The strongest cultures are forged through shared history, stories and rituals – so too are families.

 Shared rituals are the glue cementing and strengthening family bonds, building memories, and creating a place where children know they belong.
 These regular special occasions need not be lavish events but merely regularly sharing fun experiences with family.

 - Having a set meal for a particular night of the week, like Sunday roast